Constitution

 The Constitution of Repton Tennis & Rackets Club

-2. The management of the Club shall be in the hands of the General Committee consisting of the Chair, the Secretary, the Treasurer and the Welfare Officer, elected by ballot at the Annual General Meeting.
+2. The management of the Club shall be in the hands of the General Committee consisting of the Chair, the Secretary, the Treasurer, the Director of Tennis and the Welfare Officer.

 3. Membership of the Club shall be open to all persons irrespective of ethnicity, nationality, sexual orientation, religion or beliefs, or of age, sex or disability except as a necessary consequence of the requirements of Tennis as a particular sport.
-All members of the club will be expected to adhere to the club’s Diversity and Inclusion Policy at all times
+All members of the club will be expected to always adhere to the club’s Diversity and Inclusion Policy

 The Club may refuse membership or expel from membership only for good and sufficient cause such as conduct or character likely to bring the Club or sport into disrepute.
 Appeal against such a decision may be made according to the Club’s Complaints Procedure

-4. The subscription for members and court fees for non-members shall be determined each year at the Annual General Meeting of the Club.
-All subscriptions shall be paid by September 1st.
+4. The subscription for members and court fees for non-members shall be determined each year by the Rackets Club Committee.
 Members of visiting clubs shall be deemed Honorary Members for the day.

 5. Any casual vacancy occurring in the General Committee or among the Officials shall be filled by the General committee.
 Any person so appointed shall retain his office so long only as the vacating or retiring officer would have retained the same if no vacancy had occurred.